memmam/COVID-19-Tracker/README.md

 3. Run `Setup-nCoV.sh`.
 It will prompt you for the name of your second account for verbose output.
 If you are only using one account, just press enter.
 This will create your Python 3 virtual environment, install all required packages, create the launcher scripts to run the program without having to activate the virtual environment, create `footer.txt` and `footer_verbose.txt` (which contains the text and hashtags at the bottom of every tweet) with default values, create the cron job for the bot to run automatically, and test the script for you in notweet mode.

+Please note the bot will automatically overwrite your Twitter bio with a 'last updated' statistic.
+If you have a bio you want to use in addition to this, please create 'bio_top.txt' and 'bio_bottom.txt' files containing your desired information.
+The last updated count will appear between the text contained in these two files, both of which are optional.

 You're done!
 The bot should now be working.

 # About
-Cases, dead, and recovered counts are from the [Johns Hopkins University CSSE tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
+Cases, dead, and recovered counts are from the [Johns Hopkins University CSSE tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).'

-Suspected count is from the [Tencent QQ News tracker](https://news.qq.com/zt2020/page/feiyan.htm).

-Johns Hopkins CSSE is at this time not publishing a 'suspected cases' count, hence why that number is sourced from Tencent QQ News.

-Both of those links lead to dashboards with visual maps as well as per-city statistics.
-The Johns Hopkins CSSE link is in English and sources information from the [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports), [CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html), [ECDC](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases), [NHC](http://www.nhc.gov.cn/yjb/s3578/new_list.shtml) and [DXY](https://ncov.dxy.cn/ncovh5/view/pneumonia?scene=2&clicktime=1579582238&enterid=1579582238&from=singlemessage&isappinstalled=0).
-The Tencent QQ News link is in Chinese and sources information from "national and local health committees".
-Both appear to be updated by hand, and thus are not 'up-to-the-minute'.
+This link leads to dashboards with visual maps as well as per-state statistics, in English, and sources information from the [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports), [CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html), [ECDC](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases), [NHC](http://www.nhc.gov.cn/yjb/s3578/new_list.shtml) and [DXY](https://ncov.dxy.cn/ncovh5/view/pneumonia?scene=2&clicktime=1579582238&enterid=1579582238&from=singlemessage&isappinstalled=0).
+It appears to be updated by hand, and thus are not 'up-to-the-minute'.

+Active cases count is derived by the following formula: (cases - dead - recovered = active)

 Tweets are time-and-datestamped based on time of data being fetched and posted to Twitter.
 Time-and-datestamp does NOT refer to when the information was last updated.
 For that, see the links above.